 Another thing that makes it very easy to enjoy my job is the fact that all my students are genuinely lovely people.
 For example, I was given a bottle of gin for my birthday (gracias Flavia, top marks for you), and last week I turned up for a lesson with a new student who had a sandwich and coke ready and waiting for me.
 His English was elementary and so I awkwardly and messily ate it in front of him (it was an enormous sandwich) while he scrolled through his phone, but it was still a lovely gesture.
 Hopefully he thinks this is a requirement for all classes and continues bringing me lunch.

 However, teaching English is not always interesting chats, James Blunt, alcoholic gifts and oversized sandwiches.
 The pay for a start is generally pretty poor, and Santiago is not a cheap city.
 Additionally, when a student’s English level is more elementary, it is much harder to go off piste and discuss topics such as Brexit chaos.
-These lessons require much more planning with a larger focus on grammar, which is pretty tedious and the lessons themselves can be frustrating and sometimes a little dull.
+These lessons require much more planning with a larger focus on grammar, which can be tedious and frustrating for us both.

 Easily the most exasperating thing about teaching English for private companies is the travel.
 The nature of the work here involves teachers having to go to houses and offices for lessons; which is fine if you are lucky enough to have back-to-back lessons in the same location, but a pain in the arse if not which is more often the case.
 The weather this past week in Santiago has been reminiscent of England 80% of the time, and so has involved me trawling around the city in the rain while getting to classes, closely resembling a drowned rat.
 Although I am far exceeding the daily recommended 10,000 steps a day challenge (no need for a gym membership here) this is a rather less enjoyable and time- consuming side of the job.